isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/main-page.md

 [<img src="/images/events/bookbugsx/BBX book.png" alt="Borrow An Explorer's Guide to Book Bugs: Explorers of Stories Past at the public libraries under the call number J SING 398.2 ONG!" style="width: 100%">](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205500256)

 Are you suffering from a case of the Book Bugs Blues?
 Don't worry - we've got your back!
-Our Navigators have put together a book to take you back on your Book Bugs journey.
-An Explorer's Guide to Book Bugs: Explorer's of Stories Past will take you through how the Bugs were designed and tell the stories that inspired the creation of each Bug!
-Find it in our public libraries under the call number J SING 398.2 ONG-[FOL] - check the availability of the book in your nearest library by clicking the image above.
+Our Navigators have put together a book to take you back on your Book Bugs journey. *An Explorer's Guide to Book Bugs: Explorers of Stories Past* will take you through how the Bugs were designed and tell the stories that inspired the creation of each Bug!
+Find it in our public libraries under the call number J SING 398.2 ONG-[FOL].
+You can check the availability of the book in your nearest library by clicking on the image above.

 You can still click on the Bug-o-pedia (the guide to all things Book Bugs) below to download it, and access all the resources on our various pages.